ps2homebrew/Open-PS2-Loader/README.md

 OPL will automatically create the above directory structure the first time you launch it and enable your favorite device.

-For HDDs formatted with the APA partition scheme, OPL will read `hdd0:__common/OPL/conf_hdd.cfg` for the config entry `hdd_partition` to use as your OPL partition.
+For HDDs/SSDs/SSHDs formatted with the APA partition scheme, OPL will read `hdd0:__common/OPL/conf_hdd.cfg` for the config entry `hdd_partition` to use as your OPL partition.
 If not found a config file, a 128Mb `+OPL` partition will be created.
 You can edit the config if you wish to use/create a different partition.
-All partitions created by OPL will be 128Mb (it is not recommended to enlarge partitions as it will break LBAs, instead remove and recreate manually with uLaunchELF at a larger size if needed).
+All partitions created by OPL will be 128Mb (it is not recommended to enlarge partitions as it will break LBAs, instead remove and recreate manually with uLaunchELF/wLaunchELF at a larger size if needed).

-HDDs are also able to be formatted as exFAT to avoid the 2TB limitation.
+HDDs/SSDs/SSHDs are also able to be formatted as exFAT to avoid the 2TB limitation.
 Please see below in the `HDD` section for more details on this configuration.

 </p>
 </details>